SPANISH DRIVING LICENSE

 Those who have an EU license :

-You are able to drive using your original license for up to 6 months after you´ve obtained Spanish residency status.
+You are able to drive using your original license for up to 6 months after you have obtained Spanish residency status.

-While driving on this original license it is a requirement to have a Spanish translation with you at all times.
+Whilst driving on this original license, it is a requirement to have a Spanish translation with you at all times.

 There are some exchange agreements in place between Spain and several other countries (Switzerland, South Korea and Japan, as well as a number of South American countries) which allow a simple exchange when this initial 6 months has passed.
 Those from a country not on the list will have to take the Spanish driving test.

-Every driver starts out with 12 points but this can be raised to 15 points with no offenses.
-Points are taken away for any driving misdemeanor.
-A list of offences and the relevant points can be obtained from the local traffic office.
+Every driver starts out with 12 points, but this can be raised to 15 points with no offences.
+Points are taken away for any driving misdemeanour.
+A list of the difference offences and the relevant points can be obtained from the local traffic office.

 On the website of the traffic department there is a search facility for drivers to check their current points level.

 Those who are not officially resident in the country will simply be fined for traffic offences but it is expected that these will be paid on the spot.